Skip to content

 We Level Up Dual Diagnosis Treatment

-How to get over depression?
 The exact definition of dual diagnosis (also referred to as co-occurring disorders) can differ between institutions.
 However, it is generally described as the specific treatment of someone who has been diagnosed with a substance use disorder and a mental health disorder at the same time.
 Treating dual-diagnosis clients is a critical aspect of our inpatient treatment experience because co-occurring disorders are strongly correlated with instances of substance abuse.

 Creating a treatment plan that addresses the physical aspects of withdrawal, the psychological connection with drug use, and managing underlying mental health disorders is part of setting clients up for success.
 A thorough mental health analysis identifies possibilities for treatment.
 Meeting with mental health counselors and medical care providers means access to behavioral therapy and medication treatment.
 At our dual diagnosis treatment center, We Level Up can implement the highest quality of care.

-We recognize the fragile complexities of how mental and substance abuse disorders can influence others and sometimes result in a vicious cycle of addiction or in an alcohol depression cycle.
+We recognize the fragile complexities of how mental and substance abuse disorders can influence others and sometimes result in a vicious cycle of addiction or an alcohol depression cycle.
 That’s why we offer specialized treatment in dual-diagnosis cases to provide the most excellent chance of true healing and long-lasting recovery.
-There is no set alcohol depression recovery time, each person has their own time.
+There is no set alcohol depression recovery time; each person has their own time.

 It can be challenging to accept that you may be living with a mental illness, but once it is properly diagnosed and treated, treating the presenting case of substance abuse can be magnitudes easier.
 Only a properly trained medical professional can diagnose these underlying conditions.
 If you believe you are suffering from a disorder alongside addiction, we urge you to seek a qualified treatment center to begin your journey to recovery.
 Call We Level Up today.